itepastra/Quantum-surface-application/problem-statement.md

     - Explain syndome decoding
 - The simulation needs to run on the client
 - Have a toggle to see "what is going on underneath"

+## Design Questions

+- How can we display an entangled quantum state?
+- How to simulate a surface code in a way that's fast yet accurate enough?
+    - Look into STIM to see how they do it

+## Deliverables

+- A website that can display and simulate surface codes with or without defects
+    - The website needs to be interactive to encourage exploration and learning by doing
+- A report describing how we created the website, and why we did or didn't make certain decisions